On Generalized Forward-Reflected-Backward Method for Monotone Inclusion Problems: Numerical Experiments

-In this experiment, we initialize the following parameters.
-Figure~\ref{fig:delta_and_comparison} presents the results of this experiment, showing that Algorithm~\ref{alg:forb_incr} achieves a faster decrease of $\mathrm{err}_k$ with respect to the number of iterations.
-Table~\ref{tab:l1_benchmark_combined} collects the CPU times required to reach a given error bound. \end{example}
+Figure~\ref{fig:delta_and_comparison} presents the results of this experiment, showing that Algorithm~\ref{alg:forb_incr} achieves a faster decrease of $\mathrm{err}_k$ with respect to the number of iterations, whereas Table~\ref{tab:l1_benchmark_combined} and \ref{tab:l1_benchmark_delta1e-2_alpha0} collects the CPU times required to reach a given error bound. \end{example}

 \begin{example}[Affine monotone inclusion] Fix $m\in\mathbb{N}$.
 Let $E\in\mathbb{R}^{m\times m}$ be symmetric and define

 where $\beta\in\mathbb{R}$ is chosen so that $E+\beta I$ is positive semidefinite.
 Set